Spirent/iTest-assets/Libraries/DUTs/Community/di_Juniper_JUNOS/README.md

 session |
 cmd | The string to send
 ### send_login
-Quick call for Juniper devices through the Bridgeton NOC
+Quick call for Juniper devices through the Acme NOC

 Argument | Description
 ------------ | -------------